 Pretty day overhead, but the roads too bad to venture to Zion.
 Sent the basket by Bartlett.
-He returned with it while we were at dinner.1 We all spent the day at home till after dinner.
+He returned with it while we were at dinner.1The basket certainly contained the Emblems, the bread and wine used for communion at Zion, as we noted 24 July.
+We all spent the day at home till after dinner.
 Bill attended a night meeting at Canton.
-Had one addition (little H. B. Lipscomb).2 Bill returned about 12, I believe.
+Had one addition (little H. B. Lipscomb).2This is likely Hunter Lipscomb, son of Sterling Brett Lipscomb and wife Angelina Ellett who lived at Mt.
+Hope, the old Lewis Littlepage homeplace.
+He would have been about 13.
+Bill returned about 12, I believe.
 Heard the Rangers had all been captured.
 The wind blew a perfect hurricane all night.
 That, with thoughts on poor Zac’s fate, kept me awake the rest of the night. – – Pigeo’s complaining still with cold and fever.
 Has slept with me the last two nights, and Bake and Nan upstairs. – – Gave Iverson some medicine tonight.
 He is suffering with cold and fever. – – The servants had quite a considerable company today.
 I assisted them a little in accommodating them.